ircam-ismm/sync/examples/node-tcp/NOTES.md

 => response from JP : it should be kept in order to have an API able to handle other algorithms

+- `start`
+  + return some handle that would allow to clean memory ?

 ## misc

 => update `woodland`